-We aim to influence the development of new technologies in Bristol and worldwide that are useful, accurate and balance societal needs with privacy and ethics.
+We aim to influence the development of new technologies worldwide that are useful, accurate and balance societal needs with privacy and ethics.
 This is done by closely linking clinical users and the public to fundamental technology research.

 We greatly value the active participation of the public in our research.
-The Digital Health Public Advisory group inputs into many of our research proposals as well as contributing to on-going projects.
-If you'd like to be involved please get in touch.
+We value the input of patients and end users into many of our research proposals as well as contributing to on-going projects.
+If you'd like to be involved, please get in touch.

 Digital Health Care